 Lynyrd Skynyrd: If I Leave Here Tomorrow interviews surviving members of the band and reveals how Cassie and her fellow Honkettes classed up the group as its back-up singers.

 Cassie Gaines joined the band in 1975 and later recommended her younger brother Steve join in as a guitarist.
-She was mentioned in stories recounted in the film as the band member who always had marijuana, and it was said of her brother Steve that he "was no farmer, but he could grow some bud."
+She was mentioned in stories recounted in the film as the band member who always had marijuana, and it was said of Steve that he "was no farmer, but he could grow some bud."
 When the band opened for the Rolling Stones, Very Important Pothead Jack Nicholson smelled Cassie's weed and asked if he could take a toke.

 Cassie often wore her blonde hair in braids and was described as resembling a wholesome milkmaid.
 She was 29 years old when she died.
 It was three days after the band released their album Street Survivors, containing the song "That Smell," a warning against overindulgence in alcohol & drugs.

 You can see Cassie and the Honkettes performing with the band here:

 Despite Skynyrd's association with the Southern flag (to distinguish them from “Yankees” in Europe), members of the band interviewed in the film were against guns and said they didn’t own them.
 Their song, "Mr. Saturday Night Special" is an anthem against gun violence.
 One band member described himself as a “liberal hippie, and always will be.”
 It must have been the marijuana.